Loading...

 Voices

 John Davenport is a professor of philosophy who teaches ethics, political philosophy, democratic theory and human rights at Fordham University.
-His most recent book is A League of Democracies (Routledge, 2019), and he is working on a book about constitutional reforms to the federal political system.
+He is the author of The Democracy Amendments (Anthem 2023), which examines 25 proposed constitutional reforms, and A League of Democracies (Routledge, 2019).

 In this Jan.
 18, 2022, photo, Russian President Vladimir Putin listens during a meeting in the Kremlin, in Moscow.
 (Mikhail Metzel, Sputnik, Kremlin Pool Photo via AP)